morgenthum/lambda-heights/README.md

 #### Linux

-I think you will have no problems to find the SDL2 packages in the package manager of your linux distribution.
+I think you will have no problems to find the SDL2 packages in the package manager of your distribution.

 #### Windows